 It is no secret that the sexual assault allegation served only as a vehicle to get to the real issue, which is the Supreme Court seat vacated by Anthony Kennedy.
 The Democrats are desperate to hold off the Republicans until the midterm elections, when they think they will take back the House, perhaps even the Senate, and save the seat for a liberal justice.
 It isn’t hard to figure out that Roe v.
 Wade lurks behind all of this.
 We have Harry Blackmun and his insistence on abortion as a fundamental right to thank for that.
 Blackmun, interestingly enough, was nominated by Richard Nixon.

 These hearings were ritualized theatre in which Ford and Kavanaugh revealed intimate details about themselves.
 They disclosed these details on multiple levels.
 First, to the individual questioner or senator.
-Then to the full Judiciary Committee.
+Then to the Judiciary Committee.
 Then to the people packed into the meeting room at the Dirksen Senate Office Building.
-And, finally, to the rest of us around the country who sat mesmerized by our television, computer, and mobile phone screens.
+And, finally, to the rest of us around the country who sat mesmerized by our television, computer, or mobile phone screens.
 In many ways, we had the best seat of all.
-We saw Ford’s bewildered expressions and Kavanaugh’s sweat as he drank glass after glass of bottled water during his opening remarks.
+We saw Ford’s bewildered expressions and Kavanaugh’s sweat as he guzzled glass after glass of bottled water during his opening remarks.

 We were voyeurs privy to Ford’s devastation after the alleged assault and Kavanaugh’s revelation about losing his virginity as a young man.
 By his own admission, he never expected to be talking about his sex life during the hearings.
 We, however, were thrilled.
 We peered into the lives of both accuser and accused, but toward what end?
 To see that they are human beings?
 Certainly not to come to some rational conclusion about the allegations.
 Watching raw emotions only produces more emotion, not cool, rational thought.
 Any rational person would have to conclude that Ford’s allegations do not rise to any level of proof.
 At this point, it is unlikely another FBI investigation will change that.